 [Section 97VU inserted by No. 20 of 2002 s.
 4.]

 97VV.
-Particular provision for case where Supported Wage System applies
+Application of test if Supported Wage System applies

 An EEA does not disadvantage an employee in relation to his or her employment by reason only of a reduction of the employee’s wages if —